Add this project to your Ravelry favorites HERE.

 Be certain to also print your graph for the tank top, in both front and back, in the size you need.
 The graphs will depict the stripes for the Boricua Tank Top.
 When using the graphs for the Tuxedo Baby Set, make the back in one solid color and the front using only the center stripe in white with three rows of red on either side of the white stripe.
 Alternatively, print the blank graph to make your own unique design.
 Print the instructions and graphs on the following pages.

-Tank Top Charts (scroll to bottom of page) (sizes 9 months through 18 months)
+Boricua Patriotic Tank Top (sizes 9 months through 18 months)

 Bow Embellishment (below)